NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 **Hot Water Distribution: Standard Piping Length**

-If the distribution system is Standard, the length of the piping.
-If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#standard'>Standard</a>) is used.
+If the distribution system is Standard or Recirculation (Shared), the length of the piping.
+If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#standard'>Standard</a> or <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#recirculation-shared'>Recirculation (Shared)</a>) is used.

 - **Name:** ``hot_water_distribution_standard_piping_length``
 - **Type:** ``Double``